Dad Takes Senior Dog With Cancer On His Final Walk To The Vet

 “You know I would’ve taken on your cancer from you if I could’ve.
 You were an anomaly for not only loving visits to the vet but enjoying getting a needle.
 Your last gesture was to stop me from crying before your final breath.
 I wonder if you understood when I asked you to wait for me on the other side.”

-There were thousands of other people on Twitter who knew what he was going through, so there were many comments who were willing to offer kind words to a grieving Thompson.
+There were thousands of other people on Twitter who knew what he was going through, so there were many kind comments from people offering their condolences to a grief-stricken Thompson.

 “Went through the same with my Schuey.
 He walked into the vet too and I sat on the floor with him until he was at peace.
 Wish they could live longer.
 Sending massive hugs,” wrote @bethmc1974.